LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 Introduction

-Orifice pipe flow rate meters are used to determine a liquid or gas pipe flow rate by measuring the differential pressure (P1 - P2) across the orifice plate.
+Orifice plate flow rate meters are used to determine a liquid or gas pipe flow rate by measuring the differential pressure (P1 - P2) across the orifice plate.
 Orifice meters are generally less expensive to install and manufacture than the other commonly used differential pressure pipe flow rate meters; however, nozzle and venturi pipe flow rate meters have the advantage of lower pressure drops.
 Equations for orifice meters have the advantage of no Reynolds Number upper limit for validity.

 An orifice pipe flow rate meter is typically installed between flanges connecting two pipe sections (flanges are not shown in the above drawings).
 The three standard pressure tapping arrangements are shown in the drawings; the location of the pressure taps affects the discharge coefficient somewhat.
 Flange pressure taps penetrate the flange and are at a standard distance of 1 inch (2.54 cm) from either side of the orifice.
 For corner taps or D and D/2 taps, the pressure tap locations are as shown.

 Orifices are typically less than 0.05D thick.
 For exact geometry and specifications for orifices, see ISO (1991) or ASME (1971).
 The ASME and ISO have been working on guidelines for orifices for pipe flow rate measurement since the early 1900s.
 The organizations have the most confidence in orifice accuracy when the Reynolds number exceeds 105, though Reynolds numbers as low as 4x103 are valid for certain d/D ratios as discussed below.
 The pipe flow rate calculation above is for liquids.
-Orifice gas pipe flow rate calculations (D<5 cm, D>5 cm) have an additional factor called expansibility.
+Orifice gas pipe flow rate calculations (D<5 cm, D≥5 cm) have an additional factor called expansibility.

 Equations